M-J-Delaunay/empathia/README.md

 Every place scored by those who felt something there.
 Every city telling its own empathic story.

 > *Every street has a score.
 Every city tells a story.*
-> *Empathia Streets makes both visible.*

 ---

 ## 🔥 Empathia Events — The Acts

 Not a news platform.
 An **acts platform.**

-There is no distinction between physical and digital acts. **An act is an act.**

-Where traditional media documents what breaks, Empathia documents what repairs.

-### What is an Act?
-Any initiative — carried by one person or many — that has touched another human being.

-### The Global Pulse
-At any moment, Empathia reflects a living measure of human kindness — not the loudest voices, not the most outrageous events — but the quiet, constant, uncounted acts that hold the world together.

-> *The news tells you what broke today.
-Empathia tells you what was repaired.*

 ### The Journalism of the Unnamed